 Lyon-Martin netted $500 from the concert and with those proceeds and a space found at the San Francisco Public Center, the clinic opened its doors in February of 1980, operating two evenings per week with an all-volunteer staff.

 After 2 ½ years on Fillmore, Lyon-Martin again outgrew its space and relocated to Mission Street in the Los Portales Medical Building.
-Several years later, Lyon-Martin moved to its current space on Market Street.
+Several years later, Lyon-Martin moved to Market Street where it operated until late 2017.

 Through the years, Liz Kantor MD, Stephanie Roberts MD, Lisa Pratt MD, and Dawn Harbatkin MD served as Medical Directors of Lyon Martin, continuing the important work of delivering medical care to lesbians and other women in San Francisco.
 Sherron Mills, NP served as Executive Director for many years, and afterwards founded Pacific Reproductive Services Sperm Bank & Insemination Services in San Francisco and Los Angeles, which was founded in 1984 specifically to serve lesbians.
 Alana Schilling continued to work at UCSF and is a currently a Senior Research Administrator there in the Department of Orofacial Sciences.